 Another restaurant marketing tip: grow revenue by creating a new brand and concept.
 Consider expanding your offerings by adding a virtual restaurant to your kitchen, which is when a kitchen launches a delivery-only brand using their existing location and staff.
 It’s a great way to grow sales, while keeping your operations costs low.

 Shari’s Management Corporation did this in 2019 with Coco’s Famous Hamburgers, a virtual restaurant offering classic burgers under the Coco’s brand and kitchens.
 After the pandemic hit and dining rooms closed, the company saw an opportunity to expand Coco’s Famous Hamburgers to other locations, where it now operates out of the kitchens for Shari’s and Carrows.
-Today Coco’s Famous Hamburgers is offered exclusively through DoorDash and is 100% marketed using DoorDash marketing tools.
+Today Coco’s Famous Hamburgers is offered exclusively through DoorDash.

 What's interesting is that our Shari’s locations have double the Coco’s Famous Hamburger burger volume than actual Coco’s locations serving the virtual brand.
 I think it speaks to how people like to try new things.
 Coco’s has a retro brand that's comforting and familiar, but different enough from our other brands like Shari’s and Carrows that it makes people interested in trying it.

 5. Remember hospitality is your biggest marketing moment

 At the end of the day, going to a restaurant in 2021 is still a special experience for your customers, and it’s important to focus on preserving that even in a contactless environment.
 It’s one of the most abstract but important elements of your dining experience.
 Brandi recommends putting yourself in your customers’ shoes to understand what’s changed in a post-pandemic world, and what could be improved from a marketing perspective.
 She also recommends connecting with your staff for feedback.